List of articles № 12

 Understanding canine behavior requires distinguishing instinctual actions from perceived manipulation.
 Dogs respond to environmental cues, learned routines, and basic needs; they do not devise elaborate schemes to control owners.
 Common misconceptions about dog manipulation often stem from anthropomorphism..
 Date latest changes: 2025-10-02 00:59

-Instruction: how to teach a dog the «heel» command in 10 minutes.
+Instruction: how to tell if a dog is in physical pain.

-Instruction: what to do if a dog's nose is bleeding.
+Instruction: how to tell if a dog is deeply offended.

-Instruction: how to determine a puppy's character in a litter.
+Instruction: how to tell if a dog has a toothache.

 Instruction: how to teach a dog to react calmly to the vacuum cleaner.